Young Front

-Young Front (Малады Фронт, МФ, MF) is a Belarusian youth movement registered in the Czech Republic, a member of the European Democrat Students.
-As of 2012, it was the largest youth organisation of Belarus declaring democratic orientation; a pro-Western, right-wing movement advocating Christian and national-conservative values, being due to it in permanent resolute opposition to the personal power regime of Alexander Lukashenko.
-In 2022, the Belarusian authorities designated the organization as an extremist formation, with the effect of Belarusian law criminalising participation in Young Front.
+The Young Front (Малады Фронт, МФ, MF) is a Belarusian youth movement registered in the Czech Republic, a member of the European Democrat Students.
+As of 2012, it was the largest youth organisation of Belarus declaring democratic orientation; a pro-Western, right-wing movement advocating Christian and national-conservative values and in opposition to the personal power regime of Alexander Lukashenko.
+In 2022, the Belarusian authorities designated the organization as an extremist formation, with the effect of Belarusian law criminalising participation in the Young Front.

 History

-Young Front was founded in 1997 and initially began as a loose movement of independent youth; Palina Sharenda-Panasiuk was among its founding members.
+Young Front was founded in 1997 and initially began as a loose movement of independent youth; with human rights activist Palina Sharenda-Panasiuk among its founding members.
 It brought together tens of youth initiatives and organizations under its umbrella.
 Over time, the Young Front has undergone significant development, evolving from a protest movement during the 1996–1997 period into a right-centrist organization, shaped by its political ideology.